 Euro, British Pounds, US Dollars and other major currencies can be exchanged locally at the airport, bureau to changes and banks.
-However, the official rate is far different than the market rate and some exchange booths (especially at the airport) offer a very poor rate.
+However, the official rate is often very different to the market rate and some exchange booths (especially at the airport) offer a very poor rate.
 We recommend you wait until meeting our representative or your tour guide for advise on the best places to exchange.
-ATMS can also be found in major cities in Burma where you can withdraw Myanmar Kyat.
+Alternatively ATMS can be found in all major town and cities, allowing you to withdraw Myanmar Kyat.

 It's advisable to request bank notes in smaller denominations, as it can sometimes be hard to get change from large notes and smaller notes are handy for smaller purchases and gratuities.
 Traveller's Cheques are not recommended as they're often difficult to exchange and incur high fees.

 You should seek medical advice before travelling to Burma from your local health practitioner and ensure that you receive all of the appropriate vaccinations.
 As a guide Diphtheria, Hepatitis A, Typhoid, Polio and Tetanus are strongly recommended.

 Areas with Malaria: Present in rural areas throughout the country with altitudes of 1000m or more.
 None in the cities of Mandalay and Yangon.
 Estimated relative risk of malaria for travellers is moderate.